-If the student needs to take off more time than allotted in the contract or more than 10 consecutive calendar days, he/she must take a leave of absence or withdraw and reenroll when ready to return.
-If a student needs more than 10 consecutive calendar days of time off due to pregnancy/new mother, and/or military duty then the student should take a leave of absence.
-Students who withdraw prior to completing the course of study and who wish to re-enter will re-enter at the same progress status as applicable at the time of withdrawal.
+If the student needs to take off more than ten consecutive calendar days, they must take a leave of absence or withdraw and reenroll when ready to return.

+If a student needs more than ten consecutive calendar days of time off due to pregnancy/new mother, and/or military duty, then the student should take a leave of absence.
+Depending on the length of the leave required and where it falls within the program, it may not be feasible for a student to complete the program within the same cohort.
+In such a case, the student may be advised to withdraw from the program and be considered for re-admittance to the program in a later cohort, subject to the Re-Admittance Policy.

+Students who withdraw prior to completing the course of study and who wish to reenter will re-enter at the same academic progress status as applicable at the time of withdrawal.

+Leave of Absence (LOA)

+A leave of absence allows students to stop participation in NIMAA for a defined period time and resume participation in the same cohort at a later time.

-Students must request a Leave of Absence in advance unless unforeseen circumstances prevent the student from doing so.
+Students must request a LOA in advance, unless unforeseen circumstances prevent the student from doing so.

-- The request must be submitted on a leave of absence form found in the Student Information System; - The request must include the student's reason for the LOA; - The request must include the start date and return date; - The request must include the student signature and date.
+- The request must be submitted on a leave of absence form found in the Student Information System; - The request must include the student's reason for the LOA; - The request must include the start date and return date;

+• The request must include the student's electronic signature and date.

-The form will be reviewed by the Associate Director of Education, who will approve or deny the leave within 2 - 3 business days.
+The form will be reviewed by the Associate Director of Education, who will approve or deny the LOA within 2-3 business days.